uncomputable/zkp-workshop/README.md

 Look at [the documentation](https://github.com/uncomputable/zkp-workshop/blob/master/customization.md) for how to further customize the workshop.

+## Improve the workshop

+If you see errors or room for improvement, then feel free to open a Github issue.

+Pull requests are also welcome.

+Let's turn this workshop into the best it can be 🚀

 ## Continue your journey

 There is a lot more to learn about ZKP.